PERSONAL PROJECT

 The Challenge

-There was at least a month’s worth of content that we worked on daily for at least a week before we made it public.
-We did several teasers and made sure everything looked good and was put up properly.
+There was at least a month’s worth of content that I worked on daily for at least a week before I made it public.
+I did several teasers and made sure everything looked good and was put up properly.

-Under the “resources” section of the site, we offer a variety of helpful Adobe Photoshop and Canva templates, including a constantly updated cover photo sizes template, to assist social media managers.
+Under the “resources” section of the site, there are variety of helpful Adobe Photoshop and Canva templates, including a constantly updated cover photo sizes template, to assist other social media managers.

-To spread the word about these no-cost assets, we set up a Facebook page and, happily, have been able to grow our following organically through the provision of free advice and tools that we were certain would be useful to them in their pursuit of social media success.
+To spread the word about these free resources, I set up a social media pages and, happily, have been able to grow our following organically through the provision of free advice and tools that we were certain would be useful to them in their pursuit of social media success.

-Facebook Group: Social Media Content Creators - has 7k+ followers as of the time of posting
+facebook group: Social Media Content Creators - has 24k+ followers as of the time of posting

 Hashtag calendars